 Chaffetz' iPhone gaffe lands him well-funded Utah challenger

-There are 1 comment on the Seattle Post-Intelligencer story from 12 hrs ago, titled Chaffetz' iPhone gaffe lands him well-funded Utah challenger.
-In it, Seattle Post-Intelligencer reports that:
+There are 1 comment on the Canada.com story from 11 hrs ago, titled Chaffetz' iPhone gaffe lands him well-funded Utah challenger.
+In it, Canada.com reports that:

 Rep. Jason Chaffetz has strolled to four easy re-election wins in his Republican-friendly Utah congressional district, but now he's facing a surprising challenge from a Democratic political newcomer who raised nearly a half million dollars - by tapping into anger over Chaffetz' recent comment suggesting people should spend their money on health insurance instead of iPhones.
 Dr. Kathryn Allen has been transformed from a political unknown into a liberal hero for calling out Chaffetz on Twitter, giving her an early boost in name recognition ahead of the November 2018 election.